soda-research/vitrage/doc/source/contributor/vitrage-template-format.rst

 Using regular expressions in an entity definition
 -------------------------------------------------
-All parameters within an entity defintion can be made to include regular expressions.
+All parameters within an entity definition can be made to include regular expressions.
 To do this, simply add ".regex" to their key.
 For example, as Zabbix supports regular expressions and a Zabbix alarm contains a "rawtext" field which is a regular expression, a Zabbix alarm entity defined in the